Issued memberships

 - covers the specific service or has no service restriction;

-- does not violate the configured usage restriction interval, if such a rule exists;
+- does not break the configured usage interval restriction, if one exists;

-- for an appointment, the client has a single seat rather than multiple seats in the same booking.
+- for an appointment, the client has one seat rather than multiple seats in the same booking.

 What you see in the details